Scopes and Collections

 See Manage Scopes and Collections, for information on how to use the CLI and REST API to create, maintain, and delete scopes and collections.

-For information on using the Backup Service to restore data to specific scopes and collections, see Restore Backups.
+For information on using the Backup Service to inspect scopes and collections within backed-up data, and to restore data to specific scopes and collections, see Manage Backup and Restore.

 For information on using scopes and collections with Cross Data Center Replication (XDCR), see Replicate Using Scopes and Collections.